raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 --- task ---

-Use the colour sensor to colour your background
+Use the colour sensor to colour your background.

-**Find and Update:** your existing `c = (0, 0, 0) # Black` colour variable to use the colour sensed by the SenseHAT colour sensor instead of black.
+**Find and update** your existing `c = (0, 0, 0) # Black` colour variable to use the colour sensed by the Sense HAT colour sensor instead of black.

 --- code ---
 ---